Packaging – for many brands, it’s something that’s left to the last minute. For designers, it’s an uncommon blank canvas to work on.

 A cylindrical tube will require a different design than a square cardboard box.
 As will will tissue paper compared to a paper carry bag.

-Finding design elements that can be used over all these mediums will help create a consistent theme in your packaging design.
+Packaging experts like Zenpack can work with you to discover design elements that can be used over all these mediums to help create a consistent theme in your packaging strategy.

 Packaging dielines – helping you design efficiently.